Nictiz/Nictiz-R4-zib2024/documentation/Condition-Diagnosis-Symptom.md

 ## General rules

-* When recording a new symptom, always an instance is created of the zib-ConditionAndDiagnosis, zib-Symptom and zib-Symptom.Characteristics profiles.
+* When recording a new symptom, an instance of the zib-ConditionAndDiagnosis, zib-Symptom and zib-Symptom.Characteristics profiles must be present/created.
-* Subsequent recordings about the this symptom can be tracked added using zib-Symptom.Characteristics or by updating the zib-Symptom instance.
+* Subsequent recordings about the symptom can be tracked by creating zib-Symptom.Characteristics or by updating the zib-Symptom instance.
-* When recording a new Diagnose, always an instance is created of zib-ConditionAndDiagnosis and zib-ConditionAndDiagnosis-ClinicalImpression profile.
+* When recording a new diagnosis, an instance is of the zib-ConditionAndDiagnosis and zib-ConditionAndDiagnosis-ClinicalImpression profiles are created.

+* TODO: When modifying a Symptom, if the SymptomName is changed, a new instance of the Condition is create.
-* When recording modifying a diagnosis, if DiagnosisName is changed, a new instance of the Condition is created that contains a reference to the previous.
+* TODO: When modifying a diagnosis, if DiagnosisName is changed, a new instance of the Condition is created that contains a reference to the previous Condition.

 ## Technical Scenario's regarding instances